 - The President shall be responsible for having the books audited by a CPA annually.
-He/She shall present the audit to the Executive Board at the September meeting.

 - The President shall prepare, with the advice and assistance of the Executive Board, the agendas for Board meetings, Representative Assembly meetings, and General membership meetings.

 - At the completion of the term, the President may serve as an advisor to the President elect as needed and requested by the new President.

 - The President shall serve as spokesperson for the Association on policy matters.

 - The President shall report at each meeting of the Executive Board and Representative Assembly as to his/her activities.

 - The President has flexibility to create their daily schedule based on the business needs of the Association.
 This includes the ability to adjust their work day schedule to account for evening meetings, early morning meetings, or weekend attendance at functions to conduct association business or to serve as the duly elected leader of the organization at MSEA and NEA activities as needed.
 For the purposes of transparency and accountability, any days not worked for reasons of illness, bereavement, or of a personal nature should be submitted through the standard leave process used by all CCPS employees.